 Team Aeroshell finished the show by parking directly in front of the crowd.
 They spun their planes around in a circle with smoke on.
 Was a wonderful way to chase bugs off as the smoke covered the crowd.
 I don’t have a photo of this as there was no point in trying to take one.

 After the show, I had to take Karen to Sonic for ice cream.
-A coworker mentioned during the show that he had feed his child ice cream for diner.
+A coworker mentioned during the show that he had feed his child ice cream for dinner.
 Saying Karen loves ice cream is a total understatement of fact.

 Video by the Gadget Guru about diesel exhaust fluid (D.F.F.)